Robin Blount

 I had three main spheres of work.
 The first focused on the cross-Channel transport industry, and I was Industrial Chaplain with Eurotunnel (UK), mostly at the U.K. Terminal.
 This involved not just getting to know the people who worked in the various construction companies, but also getting to understand what impact the Channel Tunnel, and all the development that's come with it, was having on south-east Kent.
 For some thoughts about how to think about the Channel Tunnel, click here.

-From 1998 until 2010 I was Chairman of the Trustees of Migrant Helpline, the Dover-based charity funded by the Home Office which assists asylum seekers entering the U.K. (legally or illegally) through the south-east Channel Ports by arranging induction and accommodation while their application is processed, and by helping them with their application, benefit, health and many other matters connected to their leaving their country of origin or their arriving in Britain.
-However, with the closing of the Sangatte reception centre and tighter immigration controls, the organisation has slimmed down and focus more on those who are (often only temporarily) resident in this country.
+From 1998 until 2010 I was Chairman of the Trustees of Migrant Helpline, now re-named Migrant Help UK, originally the Dover-based charity funded by the Home Office which then assisted asylum seekers entering the U.K. (legally or illegally) through the south-east Channel Ports by arranging induction and accommodation while their application was processed, and by helping them with their application, benefit, health and many other matters connected to their leaving their country of origin or their arriving in Britain.
+The organisation has developed over the years and now is a countrywide network.

 The German Kirchentag is an event I look forward to with relish every two years.
 It's an amazing international Church Congress held in a German city every "odd" year, which attracts up to 150,000 people.
-I've been to twelve of them, and I'm now responsible for some of the organisation in the UK.
-I chair the British Committee, and try to keep the English-language website up-to-date.
+I've been to fifteen of them, and until recently was responsible for some of the organisation in the UK.
+I was chair of the British Committee for several years (hardly an arduous task!), and I try to keep the English-language website up-to-date.
 You'll find it here.

 A friend, a chaplain in the Mission to Seafarers, once pointed me towards Cruise Ship Chaplaincy as an interesting way of carrying out a particular sort of ministry while at the same time enjoying a couple of weeks in the sun.
-I took up the suggestion when I retired in 2003, and since then I have been chaplain on board four of the Fred.
+I took up the suggestion when I first retired in 2003, and since then I have been chaplain on four of the Fred.
 Olsen Cruise Line ships, sailing either to the Canaries or the Caribbean at Christmas or Easter.
-However, last year I was offered a chaplaincy on the 2008 World Cruise on the Black Watch, and I took all of a nano-second to accept.
+However, in 2008 I was offered a chaplaincy on the World Cruise on the Black Watch, and I took all of a nano-second to accept.
 So I spent three and a half months - January 5th to April 21st 2008 - circling the globe, and enjoyed almost every moment.
 You can read about cruise ship chaplaincy here.
 The background picture to the home page was taken as the Black Watch was entering Milford Sound, one of New Zealand's majestic fjords, and you can see pictures from each of the four legs of the cruise here.
-And you can follow me round my latest cruise here - to South America , a three month cruise at the beginning of 2012.
+My second three month cruise was to South America at the beginning of 2012, and you can read the blog here.

 RB 2008